-Zoo Animals On The Menu As Venezuelans Starve
+Pets on the Menu as Venezuelans Starve

 Now, with six kids and unable to work, Natalí had to make what she recalls was the hardest choice ever: to send her older son to work at the landfill in west Caracas.

 “This is something that breaks my soul,” she says through tears.
 “I want my boy to go to school, to have a different future, but I cannot afford it.
 How can I buy a notebook?
 The oldest, he’s a good kid, he helps me a lot.
-It´s very painful to send him to dig in the garbage just to be able to eat.”
+It’s very painful to send him to dig in the garbage just to be able to eat.”

 Sadly this story is not unusual in today’s Venezuela.
-The high inflation rates and food shortages that followed Chavez´s death have made many basic products unaffordable for 80 percent of the nation that has been plunged into poverty.
+The high inflation rates and food shortages that followed Chavez’s death have made many basic products unaffordable for 80 percent of the nation that has been plunged into poverty.

 In the capital, it is common to bump into individuals or even families that, like Natalí’s, live on the garbage.
 Around Sabana Grande Boulevard many families with kids watch avidly over the piles of garbage outside the restaurants, waiting for the leftovers.
 Some of these families are not homeless, some of them even have jobs, but their incomes are not enough to eat.